rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 As stated earlier, every web server created these days _should_ be running with SSL/TLS (the secure socket layer).

-This process starts by generating a private key and a CSR (which stands for certificate signing request) and submitting the CSR to the certificate authority to buy the SSL/TLS certificate.
+This process starts by generating a private key and CSR (certificate signing request) and submitting the CSR to the certificate authority to buy the SSL/TLS certificate.
 The process of generating these keys is somewhat extensive.

 If you are not familiar with SSL/TLS key generation examine: [Generating SSL Keys](../security/ssl_keys_https.md)